 Before joining the Faculty of Philosophy in Groningen I was a postdoctoral research fellow in philosophy at the University of Oxford and before that I completed my PhD at the University of Cambridge.

-My research interests include: ancient and medieval philosophy; metaphysics; epistemology; and philosophy of language and logic.
+My research interests are quite broad but include: ancient and medieval philosophy; metaphysics; epistemology; and philosophy of language and logic.

 - Philpapers Profile